-Nuqui, Colombia, a small town in Chocó province, is one of the top destinations to see the humpback whales who come to breed and give birth every year along Colombia’s Pacific coast.
-The nearly untouched beaches and beautiful surroundings are just a bonus when visiting during Colombia’s whale watching season from June to October and make Nuqui one of the best places for whale watching in Colombia.
-Read on for a complete travel guide to Nuqui, Colombia, including why you should go, available accommodations, things to do while there, and practical tips.
+Nuquí, Colombia, a small town in Chocó province, is one of the top destinations to see the humpback whales who come to breed and give birth every year along Colombia’s Pacific coast from June to October.
+The nearly untouched beaches and beautiful surroundings also aren’t a bad bonus.
+They also make make Nuquí one of the best places for whale watching in Colombia.
+Read on for a complete travel guide to Nuquí, Colombia, including why you should go, available accommodations, things to do in Nuquí.

 *Disclosure: This post contains affiliate links, which simply means if you click them and go on to make a purchase, I can receive a commission.
 There is no additional cost to you.
 To learn more please consult out Disclosure Policy.